MichaelAlgarra/MichaelAlgarra/README.md

 # About Me
-My name is Michael Algarra a Biomedical Engineering graduate with a concentration in Bioinformatics from Drexel University.
+My name is Michael Algarra, a Biomedical Engineering graduate with a concentration in Bioinformatics from Drexel University.
 I’m interested in Bioinformatics and Data Analytics.
 Specifically I enjoy programming with statistics and data mining.
-I'm currently working at Merck & Co. as a Data Scientist.
+I'm currently working at Merck & Co. as a Data Scientist, and attending the University of Pennsylvania online for a masters in Data Science.
-I’m looking to collaborate on working with Biological Data including DNA methylation data, Statistical analyses on data, and working with complex Major League Baseball Team data.
+I’m looking to collaborate on working with Biological Data including DNA NGS data, Statistical analyses on data, and working with complex Major League Baseball Team data.

 Find me:<br>
 [<img width="80" alt="Screen Shot 2021-08-16 at 9 08 52 PM" src="https://user-images.githubusercontent.com/68628666/129647920-8b6c649d-4162-4e08-9c3c-59421d6a07ca.png">](https://www.linkedin.com/in/michael-algarra-764483160/)